Protesters retreat from Sri Lankan government buildings

 The country remains a powder keg, and the military warned Thursday that it had powers to respond in case of chaos — a message some found concerning.

-Troops in green uniforms and camouflage vests arrived in armored vehicles to reinforce barricades around the Parliament, while protesters vowed they would continue to rally outside the president’s office until a new government was in place.
+Troops in green uniforms and camouflage vests arrived in armored vehicles to reinforce barricades around the Parliament, while protesters vowed to continue holding rallies outside the president’s office until a new government was in place.

 The government announced another curfew in the capital Colombo and its suburbs until early Friday.
-It's unclear what effect a curfew would have: Some ignored a previous one, but many others rarely leave their homes anyway because of fuel shortages.
+Some people ignored a previous curfew, but many others rarely leave their homes anyway because of fuel shortages.

-Rajapaksa and his wife fled Sri Lanka early Wednesday for the Maldives, slipping away in the night aboard an air force plane.
+Rajapaksa and his wife fled Sri Lanka early Wednesday for the Maldives, slipping away in the night aboard a military plane.
 On Thursday, he went to Singapore, according to the city-state’s Foreign Ministry.
 It said he had not requested asylum.

-Since Sri Lankan presidents are protected from arrest while in power it’s likely Rajapaksa wanted to plan his departure while he still had constitutional immunity and access to a military plane.
+Since Sri Lankan presidents are protected from arrest while in power it’s likely Rajapaksa wanted to plan his departure while he still had constitutional immunity and access to the plane.

 The political impasse threatens to worsen the bankrupt nation's economic collapse since the absence of an alternative government could delay a hoped-for bailout from the International Monetary Fund.
 In the meantime, the country is relying on aid from India and China.